yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/snapshot-ysql.md

 ## Create a snapshot

-The distributed snapshots feature allows you to backup a database, and then restore it in case of a software or operational error, with minimal RTO and overhead.
+The distributed snapshots feature allows you to back up a database, and then restore it in case of a software or operational error, with minimal RTO and overhead.

 To back up a database, create a snapshot using the [`create_database_snapshot`](../../../admin/yb-admin/#create-database-snapshot) command: